-1. Introduction
+Introduction

-The growth of the tourism industry is tremendous and it has been recognized as one of the fastest growing economic sectors in the world.
+The growth of the tourism industry is tremendous and it has been recognised as one of the fastest growing economic sectors in the world.
 Many developing countries are engaging in the tourism industry due to its contribution to the countries' economic growth.
 Destinations such as Malaysia, Thailand and Singapore are competing against each other in attracting tourists by putting a lot of investments in enhancing tourism products and services.
-The expansion of the world tourism industry has created fierce competitions among destinations.
-As a result, many destinations are adopting destination-brand building concept to differentiate and improve destination perceived images (García et al., 2012).
+The expansion of the world tourism industry has created fierce competitions among destinations indeed.
+As a result, many destinations are adopting destination-brand building conceptto differentiate and improve destination perceived images(García, Gómez, & Molina, 2012).
 For example, Malaysia has launched a new promotional campaign 'Malaysia Truly Asia' since 1999 and the campaign has proven successful as indicated by the number of tourists' arrivals and tourist receipts.
 Malaysia Truly Asia campaign promotes Malaysia's unique cultural heritage, ecotourism and international events.
-Currently, the tourism industry is recognized as one of the significant contributors to the country's economic growth and employment opportunities.
-Singapore is also continuously improving its branding campaign from Uniquely Singapore (2004 to 2009) to Your Singapore, a new destination brand launched in year 2010 to showcase its tourism products that focusing on shopping, cultural and theme park attractions.
-All these branding strategies are implemented for the purpose of being different and recognized in the tourists' minds or target market (García et al., 2012;

-Qu, Kim, & Im, 2011).
+Currently, the tourism industry is recognised as one of the significant contributors to the country's economic growth and employment opportunities.
+Singapore is also continuously improving its branding campaign from Uniquely Singapore (2004 to 2009) to YourSingapore, a new destination brand launched in year 2010 to showcase its tourism products that focusing on shopping, cultural and theme park attractions.
+All these branding strategies are implemented for the purpose of being different and recognized in the tourists' minds or target market(García et al., 2012; Qu, Kim, & Im, 2011).
 This paper explains the concept of destination brand by looking at supply and demand perspectives.
-In this paper, the concept of brand identity is best described from the internal stakeholders' views (supply-side) and the concept brand image is from the tourists' views (demand side) (Aaker, 1991; Konecnik & Go, 2008; Pike, 2012).
+In this paper, the concept of brand identity is best described from the internal stakeholders' views (supply-side) and the concept brand image is from the tourists' views(demand side)(Aaker, 1991; Konecnik & Go, 2008; Pike, 2012).
 It also highlights the previous studies on stakeholders' involvement in destination branding process and suggests area of further research.

-It is important to clearly understand what a destination brand is, before explaining why and how it is done.
+It is important to clearly understand what a destination brand is before explaining why and how it is done.
 In the literature, there are no single definition of destination brand is yet being accepted.
-For example, Qu et al. (2011) simply define destination branding as 'a way to communicate a destination's unique identity by differentiating a destination from its competitors'.
-Marzano & Scott (2009) attempt to define destination brand as a multi-stakeholder decision making process by describing the effect of stakeholder power on destination branding process.
+For example, Qu et al.(2011, pg 466)simply define destination branding as ' a way to communicate a destination's unique identity by differentiating a destination from its competitors'.
+Marzano & Scott (2009) attempt to define destination brand as a multistakeholder decision making process by describing the effect of stakeholder power on destination branding process.
 The researchers go on by explaining how power of stakeholders in the form of authority and persuasion may influence the destination branding process despite the absent of collaboration and agreement among various stakeholders.
-Nevertheless, due to lack of definition of destination brand available in the literature, Aaker (1991) defined the brand that is widely accepted by the researchers in describing about destination brand.
-According to him 'a brand is a distinguishing name and/or symbol (such as a logo, trademark, or package design) intended to identify the goods or services of either one seller or a group of sellers, and to differentiate those goods or services from those of competitors'.
-Such definition is mostly used for branding tangible products amid the necessity to revise it to suit the tourism intangible products and services.
-Kim & Lehto (2012) support the notion of on branding definition by Blain et al., (2005) and argue that the definition is the broadest and most widely accepted one.
-Blain et al. (2005) stated that:
+Nevertheless, due to lack of definition of destination brand available in the literature, Aaker's (1991, pg 7) definition of brand is widely accepted by the researcher in describing about destination brand where 'a brand is a distinguishing name and/orsymbol (such as a logo, trademark, or package design) intended toidentify the goods or services of either one seller or a group ofsellers, and to differentiate those goods or services from those of competitors'.
+Such definition is mostly used for branding tangible products and it has to be revised to suit with tourism intangible products and services.
+Therefore, according to Kim & Lehto (2012), the most broad and widely mentioned definition branding to date has been proposed by Blain et al., 2005, pg.337 when they mention that: